Institut für inklusive Entwicklung

 Der aktuelle Call for Papers und alle wichtigen Informationen, die Sie für einen Beitrag benötigen.

-• scientific studies on the situation and multifaceted discrimination of indigenous persons with disabilities,
+• scientific studies on the situation and discrimination of persons with disabilities in the scope of their options to realize their right to choose and for individual will and preferences,

-• models, programmes, concepts, and practices that promote inclusion of indigenous persons with disabilities,
+• models, programmes, concepts, and practices that promote the independent living of persons with disabilities in formal and informal settings,

-• opportunities, gaps, needs and ways forward for the inclusion of indigenous persons with disabilities in the Global South in future,
+• opportunities, gaps, needs and ways forward for the inclusion of persons with disabilities in the community in the Global South,

-• data, reports, and concepts on the situation of indigenous people with disabilities as well as possible disadvantaging factors, based on e.g., gender or location.
+• data, reports, and concepts on the independent living situation of persons with disabilities as well as possible disadvantaging factors, based on e.g., gender or age.

 Before you send us your suggestion, please read the “Information for Authors” first and contact the coordination editor via e-mail then: